- This post was updated on 10/5/2020

 Everything around you is pumpkin-related, spiced or spooky.
 And as the end of October creeps closer, black cats, broomsticks, and bones seem to spring up everywhere.

-But if you’re not selling jack-o’-lanterns or IT costumes (yes, that creepy clown seems very popular this year), is Halloween really a holiday marketers should care about?
+But if you’re not selling jack-o’-lanterns or Joe Exotic costumes, is Halloween really a holiday marketers should care about?

 Go big or ghost home?